Zimmer tower: The phases of the Moon

-The metonic cycle and the epact
+The Metonic cycle and the epact

 The hand on this dial revolves once in 19 years.
-After this period, the different phases of the moon will fall again on the same dates in the year.
-The Greek astronomer Meton proved this in 432 BC.
-On the outer ring, the hand points to the golden number, or the number of the current year in the metonic cycle.
-The inner ring shows the epact, which is the age of the moon on the first of January of the current year.
+After this period, the different phases of the Moon will fall again on the same dates in the year.
+The Greek astronomer Meton discovered this in 432 BC.
+On the outer ring, the hand points to the golden number, or the number of the current year in the Metonic cycle.
+The inner ring shows the epact, which is the age of the Moon on the first of January of the current year.